sameer2210/ELITE-E-commerce/README.md

 ### 7. Development & Contribution

-- Run `npm install` to install dependencies.
+- Run `bun install` to install dependencies.
-- Use `npm run dev` to start the development server.
+- Use `bun run dev` to start the development server.
-- Lint code with `npm run lint`.
+- Lint code with `bun run lint`.

+## CI

+GitHub Actions runs a Bun-based pipeline to install, lint, test (backend), and build (frontend) on pushes and pull requests.
 - Follow the folder structure and naming conventions for new components/pages.

 ---